-I offer Individual Psychotherapy for adults, adolescents, and children as well as Couple Therapy and Infant-Parent Psychotherapy.
+I offer Individual Psychotherapy for adults, adolescents, and children as well as Couple Therapy and Parent-Child Psychotherapy.
 I usually see clients once per week, though sometimes it is helpful to meet more frequently.
 My style is non-directive and client-centered.
 This means that I leave a lot of space for the client to take the lead, and tailor the treatment to the client’s unique personality and needs.

 My orientation is psychodynamic, relational, holistic, and trauma-focused.
 In everyday language, “psychodynamic” means that I am interested in your early relationships and experiences, and will help you think about how they impact your current relationships and way of being in the world.
 “Relational” means that I see the relationship between client and therapist as a foundational part of the work, and use it to help you learn to feel safe and comfortable relating to others.
 Studies show that the quality of the therapeutic alliance (relationship between client and therapist) is the most important determinant of effective therapy.
 “Trauma-focused” means that I understand the ways that major and minor traumas (overwhelming incidents in one’s life) take a toll on the psyche and body, and I help people to process and integrate these experiences so that they can live with greater freedom and flexibility.